Develop

 This panel is on the left side and becomes accessible when viewing a composition.
 It lets you search, select, and organize the nodes’ hierarchy in your composition.
 To hide the panel, use the View menu, the left button on the toolbar, or the shortcut Command+1 (for Mac) or Ctrl+1 (for Windows).

-Situated on the right, this panel enables you to view and modify the properties of nodes selected from the Composition panel, such as translation, rotation, and scale:
+Situated on the right, this panel enables you to view and modify the properties of nodes selected from the Composition panel, such as translation, rotation, scale, and visibility:

 The Project Assets panel offers functionality to manage your assets effectively.
 You can right-click on an asset to access a context menu with options such as Add to composition, Update, Rename, Duplicate, and more.
 Additionally, you can create folders and organize your assets into them, making it easier to find and access the assets you need.